For over 100 years, Wheeler has evolved with changes in ownership and various products and services, but the direction

 The need for larger and updated office space brought an end to the St. Louis Park location in 2002.
 After many years on Republic Avenue, Erickson Engineering and the Management, Sales and Engineering staff for Highway Products moved to Bloomington, Minnesota.

 Market down turns in 2007 forced the closing of the West Des Moines truss plant and distribution yard.
 The corporate headquarters were moved to Des Moines.
 The Rock Island plant closed a year later.
 Wholesale building products are still sold through our Des Moines office and Waverly continues to offer truss and wall panel manufacturing.

-We enjoy the history of leadership by the Hoak family carried on by David Hoak.
-With an eye on the future, our mission is “to provide quality building materials and related services which serve both private and public infrastructures.”
+With an eye on the future, Wheeler’s mission is “to provide quality building materials and related services which serve both private and public infrastructures.”

 A special thanks is given to Duane Bell, retired vice president of Wheeler, for his contribution to this biography.